selvamkamalesan/splunk-architect/README.md

 # splunk-architect
 Repository for all my notes and study material for the Splunk Architect exam.
 ## Goals
 I plan to include markdown files with notes, sample .conf files, or anything useful I've picked up on this journey.
-This repository will be built around the Splunk Enterprise Certifed Architect blueprint found in the following link:
+This repository will be built around the Splunk Enterprise Certifed Architect blueprint, which can be downloaded from the following link:
 * [Splunk Enterprise Certifed Architect Blueprint](https://www.splunk.com/pdfs/training/Splunk-Test-Blueprint-Architect-v.1.1.pdf)
 ## Blueprint
 1. Introduction